erdl/legacy-scrape-util/doc/static-files.md

 from src.core.row import Row

 # List required configuration fields if any.
+# This variable will be checked against the
+# provided configuration prior to the parser
+# being launched.
 REQUIRE = []

 # Entry-point called by `static`.
 Arguments will